ethereum-optimism/evmgateway-starter/README.md

 ## What is OP-Goerli Passport NFT

 The Passport NFT is as non-transferrable NFT on L1 (Goerli) that dynamically updates based on some of the owner's actions on L2 (OP Goerli).
+The NFT's `tokenURI` function performs two subsequent CCIP-Reads, and returns a svg string that encodes the read results.

 ## What is [evmgateway](https://github.com/ensdomains/evmgateway)?